Qvin0000/ExileApiPlugins/README.md

 **AreaChange(AreaInstance area)** called after player changed area.

 **EntityAddedAny(Entity entity)** called once entity appear in range.
-Entity is cached and will not triggered again if entity go out of range then appear again .
+Entity is cached and will not triggered again if entity go out of range then appear again.

 **EntityAdded(Entity entity)** called once entity appear in range.
 Same as EntityAddedAny, but will trigger if Monster back to visible range.
-This is more monnonly used.
+This is more commonly used.

 **EntityRemoved(Entity entity)** Called when entity removed from cache (probably fo all entities on area change too, not sure).